Authored by the expert who managed and guided the team behind the Peru Property Pack

 Everything you need to know before buying real estate is included in our Dominican Republic Property Pack

-Meanwhile, rental prices aren't keeping up.
-In 2023, the average rent for a one-bedroom apartment in central Lima ranged from USD 500 to USD 700 per month.
-This slower growth in rent compared to property prices means landlords are seeing lower returns.
+Meanwhile, rental prices aren't keeping pace.
+Back in 2023, rent for a one-bedroom apartment in central Lima ranged from USD 500 to USD 700 per month.
+This slower growth in rent compared to property prices means landlords are seeing lower returns than before.

-2) Arequipa will see a rent surge as booming economic growth draws a flood of new residents
+2) Rents in Arequipa will rise moderately as economic growth draws more residents

 Arequipa's economy is booming, especially in the mining sector.